 Source: OHID using interim reporting of health visiting metrics: https://www.gov.uk/government/collections/child-and-maternal-health-statistics#health-visitor-service-delivery-metrics

-The percentage of infants receiving a 6-8 week review in Hull was similar to England for 2017/18 (84.6% and 84.3% respectively), but the percentage increased in Hull to 2019/20 to 93.0% whereas there was a much smaller increase for England (to 85.1%).
-Between 2019/20 and 2021/22, the percentage of infants receiving a 6-8 week review in England and across the region decreased by 4% and 3% respectively, whereas the decrease in Hull was smaller at 1%.
+The percentage of infants receiving a 6-8 week review in Hull was similar to England for 2017/18 (84.6% and 84.3% respectively), but the percentage increased in Hull to a high of 93.0% in 2019/20.
+Whilst the rate fell slightly in Hull for 2020/21 and 2021/22 with a greater decrease between 2021/22 and 2022/23, the percentage of infants receiving their 6-8 week review is statistically significantly higher in Hull compared to England for the latest year 2022/23.

 Compared with benchmark